timurinal/Voxel-Game/README.md

 ### Source code
 Start by cloning the repository.
-The project was made in JetBrains Rider and the project-specific IDE files are included so formatting may differ between IDEs
+The project was made in JetBrains Rider and the project-specific IDE files are included so formatting may differ between IDEs Any required packages should automatically be installed by your IDE's package manager.